llulai/machine-learning/projects/smartcab/smartcab.md

 ```

 **Answer:** The smartcab is not moving at all, so the only positive reward that it gets is when idle on a red light.
 The negatives rewards are when dind't move and had a green light with no oncoming traffic.
 The light changing determines whether the agent receives a positive or a negative reward, if red, it receives a positive reward, while if green (and no oncoming traffic) it receives a negative reward.
+It is not clear what is the reward when it idles with green light and there is incoming traffic.

 ### Understand the Code
 In addition to understanding the world, it is also necessary to understand the code itself that governs how the world, simulation, and so on operate.
 Attempting to create a driving agent would be difficult without having at least explored the *"hidden"* devices that make everything work.
 In the `/smartcab/` top-level directory, there are two folders: `/logs/` (which will be used later) and `/smartcab/`.
 Open the `/smartcab/` folder and explore each Python file included, then answer the following question.